 When researching your credit counseling options, it’s important to work with a trusted group.
 Look for credit counselors who are members of the American Fair Credit Council (AFCC) or the National Foundation for Credit Counseling (NFCC), as they adhere to strict standards and regular audits.
 You should also check to see that your credit counselor is in good standing with the Better Business Bureau.

 Reputable credit counselors will be transparent with their costs, so it’s wise to avoid organizations that charge you an upfront fee before providing you with any information.
-Credit counselors should also be willing to work with you no matter the size of your debt, as they’re meant to be a trusted resource and financial advocate.
+Credit counselors should also be willing to work with you no matter the size of your debt.

 Credit counseling isn’t restricted to those who are already drowning in debt; if you are interested in planning ahead for financial success, a credit counselor can provide you with more information and answer any financial questions you may have.
 Whether you’ve just received your first credit card, want some budgeting guidance, are just beginning to struggle with card payments or are handling more debt than you can manage, credit counselors can assist you and point you in the right direction.